-The debate is fierce, and the two constantly clash for the top stop.
-Millennials are continuing to choose the startup route over corporations, and corporations are working hard to adopt the startup mentality.
-But what is all the fuss about, and why are people going berserk for the startup scene.
+Millennials are continuing to choose the startup environment over corporations.
+Corporations are working hard to adopt the startup mentality and the startup culture.
+But what is all the fuss about, and why are people going berserk over the startup scene.

 Is it the ability to wear flip-flops without a glance of disgust from your colleagues, or is it the flexibility, fun nature and fast pace?
 We’re taking a deep dive into startup and corporates to figure out the pros and cons.

-First of all, times have changed and after the financial crash, so did people’s priorities.
-The young workforce put a lot of pressure on finding a job that is "meaningful”.
-And it is a top priority to feel they are fulfilling that need.
-It has now become an integral part of their identity.
+First of all, times have changed and after the financial crash so did people’s priorities.
+The young workforce put a lot of pressure on themselves to find a job that is "meaningful".
+It is a top priority to feel they are fulfilling that need and has become an integral part of their identity.

-They want the freedom to choose what to do and have control over the work that they complete.
+They want the freedom to choose what to do and have control over their work.
 And at a startup, they are able to engage in more high-level work earlier on in their career due the startup business model.

 But also unluckily, Silicon Valley is quite far removed from the other startup ecosystems of the world.
-No one ecosystem is the same, and each city brings about its own unique flair, just as no one corporation is the same.
+No one ecosystem is the same, and each city brings about its own unique flair.
 But for the fun of it, we’re going to generalize the two as a whole.

 Considering the impact Silicon Valley has on our lives, I’m surprised how rarely pop culture gets it right.
 To understand how it works today, you should watch @SiliconHBO.
 Personally, I identify most with Richard Hendricks: https://t.co/EsiglR37Bo pic.twitter.com/5agUIEUdF2